sagold/json-schema-library/README.md

 **Currently unsupported core features:**

 -   `$vocabulary` - meta-schemas are not parsed for enabled features
 -   `unevaluatedItems: uncle-schema` - evaluation of uncle-schemas is not supported.
-Properties will be return as evaluated
+Properties will be returned as evaluated
 -   `unevaluatedProperties: uncle-schema` - evaluation of uncle-schemas is not supported.
-Properties will be return as evaluated
+Properties will be returned as evaluated

 For further details see [draft2019-09 tests](https://github.com/sagold/json-schema-library/blob/main/test/spec/v2019-09/draft2019-09.test.ts)